BEhnert/my-professional-portfolio/Homework/Week_1/Readme.md

     ********Additonal changes************
-    Changed <nav> font-size in css to be 24 instead of 20 Changed color and capitalized SEO in Horiseon to stand out Moved url of "hero" to img in html and left width as 100% with margin-bottom to scale image better on different size screens
+    Changed <nav> font-size in css to be 24 instead of 20

+    Changed color and capitalized SEO in Horiseon to stand out

+    Moved url of "hero" to img in html and left width as 100% with margin-bottom to scale image better on different size screens

+    Changed <aside> height to be 940 pixels to match main content services area (300*3+20+20), probably better way to do this with grids and alignment but wanted bottom borders to match aesthetically